isomerpages/sfa-foodsecurity/_master-planning-lck/stakeholder-engagement.md

  Participants were asked to identify the opportunities and challenges in securing Singapore’s food future and how Lim Chu Kang could contribute towards Singapore’s food security.

 ##### A) Balancing different needs and priorities
-* With only about 1% of land set aside for agriculture, participants acknowledged that food production would have to be prioritised over other aspects for food security.
+* With only about 1% of land set aside for agriculture, participants recognised that there were competing needs for land use.
+To ensure Singapore’s food security, participants acknowledged that food production would have to be prioritised for food security.
-* Notwithstanding, we would need to balance the need to protect the nature, ecology and biodiversity of the area vis-à-vis our development plans for Lim Chu Kang, so that food production is not done at the expense of our environment.
+* Notwithstanding, participants highlighted environmental sustainability as a key consideration and that we should develop Lim Chu Kang sensitively so that food production is not at the expense of the environment.
+For example, farms’ carbon footprint should be taken into consideration so that the redeveloped Lim Chu Kang does not result in increased pollution or degradation of the environment.
-* Participants also discussed opportunities to incorporate environment conservation, education and community outreach, to develop Lim Chu Kang into an attractive place to work, play and learn.
+* Opportunities to incorporate environment conservation, education and community outreach, to develop Lim Chu Kang into an attractive place to work, play and learn were also discussed.
+* In terms of food production, participants suggested prioritising selected food types based on nutritional value and resources needed to grow them, instead of producing a diverse range of food types.

 ##### B) Building a shared and sustainable ecosystem
 * Participants felt that there was an opportunity to develop an end-to-end ecosystem in Lim Chu Kang, with supporting infrastructure and peripheral industries in the vicinity.
-They suggested that shared facilities could be situated within Lim Chu Kang to reduce the cost of resources such as water and power.
+Shared facilities could be situated within Lim Chu Kang to reduce the cost of resources such as water and power.
-* Participants also raised the importance of sustainability in food production methods and suggested the establishment of a circular system in Lim Chu Kang that would reduce resource use and waste.
+* The importance of sustainability in food production methods was raised and participants suggested establishing a circular system that would reduce resource use and waste.
-* They also suggested that we could earmark Lim Chu Kang as a space for the exchange of knowledge, skills and experience between different generations of farmers.
+* They also suggested earmarking Lim Chu Kang as a space where different generations of farmers can share their knowledge, skills and experience.
+While participants discussed the merits of different farming methods, they felt that farms should adopt the method or technology that utilised less resources while being more efficient and sustainable.

 ##### C) Enhancing the vibrancy and accessibility of Lim Chu Kang
 * Participants highlighted the importance of improving the accessibility and connectivity of Lim Chu Kang.
 * They also suggested enhancements to infrastructure for water and electricity to support high-tech and productive farming systems.
-* Overall, participants felt that there was opportunity to position Lim Chu Kang as an attractive location that offers accessibility, connectivity, food options and activities to cater to the different interests of Singaporeans.
+* Participants felt that Lim Chu Kang could be positioned as an attractive location that offers accessibility, connectivity, food options and activities to cater to the different interests of Singaporeans.

 ##### D) Building capabilities and capacity
-* Participants noted that while we grow our produce locally, some of the raw materials for production such as seeds are still largely imported.
+* Participants noted that while we grow our produce locally, some of the raw materials such as seeds are still largely imported.
 There is hence a need to strengthen the supply resilience of these raw materials.
-* To enhance food production, participants suggested for Lim Chu Kang to house R&D centres and to create a sandbox and provide space for businesses to test-bed their innovations and ideas.
+* To enhance food production, participants suggested for Lim Chu Kang to house R&D centres and that we create a sandbox for businesses to test-bed their innovations and ideas.
-* Participants shared possibilities for technology and innovation to help farmers increase their yield as they scale up their production.
+* Participants also shared possibilities for technology and innovation to help farmers increase their yield.
+For example, the agri-food industry could conduct research on seeds to facilitate high intensity growth or high-density cultivation of crops.

 ##### E) Public education about local produce and rebranding the farming industry
-* Another challenge highlighted by participants identified was ensuring that there was demand for  local produce.
-Participants suggested that Lim Chu Kang could play a role in increasing awareness of local produce and educating the public on our food sources.
+* The challenge of ensuring demand for local produce was raised and participants suggested that Lim Chu Kang could play a role in increasing awareness of local produce and educating the public on our food sources.
-* On the farming industry, participants highlighted the need for a change in the perception of the industry in order to attract and encourage youths to take up a career in agriculture.
-* Participants also discussed ways to excite the younger generation to join the industry and how we the transformation of our farming industry could brand and place Singapore’s agri-food sector on the world map.
+* Participants also highlighted the need to change how the farming industry is viewed in order to attract and encourage youths to take up a career in agriculture.
+They discussed ways to excite the younger generation to join the industry and suggested how transforming the industry could brand and place Singapore’s agri-food sector on the world map.

 Read the full report [here](/files/Summary%20of%20LCKMP%20Phase%201%20Discussions%20.pdf).